Bo Wen Constituency

 Bo Wen Constituency was a constituency in Singapore.
 It existed from 1984 to 1988.
-S Vasoo was an MP until it shifted to Radin Mas in 1988.
-It absorbed part of Ang Mo Kio, Kebun Baru & Yio Chu Kang constituencies.
+S. Vasoo was the constituency's Member of parliament (MP) until he shifted to Radin Mas in 1988.
+It absorbed part of Ang Mo Kio, Kebun Baru, and Yio Chu Kang constituencies.

 History

 In 1988, the constituency was dissolved following the establishment of Group representation constituency (GRC) and Single Member Constituency (SMC).